 3. The Door Track Is Not Aligned Properly

-The operating systems activate the garage door, however, if the door is misaligned along the doorway and ceiling, then it can slow the movement of the door.
+The operating systems activate the garage door, however, if the door is misaligned along with the doorway and ceiling, then it can slow the movement of the door.
 The problem will only become worse if left unattended to overtime.
 If there is a bend or point along one side, it can pull on the door and put pressure on the other side which can cause further stress on the door.

 4. Garage Door Reverses Before Closing Fully

 Garage doors have a certain screw that controls and adjusts the closing force.
-The closing force is the pressure which a door can descend before switching off by the motor.
+The closing force is the pressure in which a door can descend before switching off by the motor.
 If a garage door is reversing back before it hits the floor, that is because the closing force setting needs to be adjusted.

 If you notice your garage door having problems, don’t put them off.
 Sam’s Garage Doors repair services can attend to these issues to improve the durability of your door.
 Our highly-qualified technicians can repair or install a brand-new garage for your home in Surrey, BC.
 Serving the Surrey community since 1991, we are passionate about our work, fair prices, and excellent customer service.
 Give us a call or send us a message to get started on your repairs today!